DevExpress-Examples/winforms-dashboard-custom-database-schema-for-sql-data-sources/Readme.md

 File: [ManualDBSchemaProvider.cs](./CS/Dashboard_CustomSchemaProvider/ManualDBSchemaProvider.cs) (VB: [ManualDBSchemaProvider.vb](./VB/Dashboard_CustomSchemaProvider/ManualDBSchemaProvider.vb))

-This provider loads two tables (`Categories` and `Products`) a connection to the _nwind.mdb_ database.
+This provider loads two tables (`Categories` and `Products`) for the nwind.mdb database connection.
+.
 Both tables contain only two columns and the tables are linked by the `CategoryID` field.

 ![](images/custom-database-tables.png)